SAP-archive/BUILD/Contributing.md

    * precisely state the expected and the actual behavior
    * give information about the used browser/device and its version, if possible also the behavior in other browsers/devices
    * if the bug is appears on a UI, please attach a screenshot with callouts describing the problem.
    * generally give as much additional information as possible.
-(But find the right balance: don not invest hours for a very obvious and easy to solve issue.
+(But find the right balance: don not invest hours for a very obvious and easy to solve bug.
 When in doubt, give more information.)
  7. **Minimal example**: it is highly encouraged to provide a minimal example to reproduce.
- 8. **Only one bug per report**: open different tickets for different issues
+ 8. **Only one bug per report**: open different tickets for different bugs

 You are encouraged to use [this template](https://github.wdf.sap.corp/Norman/Norman/blob/master/bug_report_template.md).